jeremymaignan/epitech-email-address-scraper/README.md

 # EPITECH Email Addresses Scraper

 ### Purpose:
-Script scraping my school intranet to collect the email addresses of current and past students.
+Script scraping my university intranet to collect the email addresses of current and past students.

 ### History
 I was browsing on the intranet of my university, when I was intrigued by a specific feature.
 On the profil section you can see a graph containing all students you worked with for at least one project.